BDI-pathogens/stan_epi_tutorial/documentation/infection_model.md

 <p><img src="model_table.png"  height="300"></p>

 The first *t<sub>g</sub>* case observations are used as the initial conditions for the infections in the renewal equation, therefore the initial time we estimate *R<sub>t</sub>* is at *t<sub>g</sub>+1*.

+## Stan Code

+We now build this model in Stan.
+Stan requires the model to be described in a specific format in a series of blocks.
+The blocks describe different parts of the model and are then re-interpretted by Stan to generate C++ code which is run.
+The blocks breaks the model up in to conceptually different parts.
+The Stan code is [here](./src/stan_files/infection_model.stan)

+### data
+The data block lists all the data inputs in to the model, such as observations and parameters in prior distribution.
+Every variable must be typed.